NVIDIA/nvmath-python/docs/sphinx/bindings/index.rst

     my_func(..., buf, ...)  # the underlying data type is determined by the C API

-which is particularly useful when users need to pass multiple sequences or nested sequences to C (ex: :func:`nvmath.bindings.cufft.plan_many`).
+which is particularly useful when users need to pass multiple sequences or nested sequences to C (For example, :func:`nvmath.bindings.cufft.plan_many`).

 .. note::

     Some functions require their arguments to be in the device memory.
-You need to pass device memory (for example, :class:`cupy.ndarray`) to such arguments. nvmath-python does not validate the memory pointers passed and does not implicitly transfer the data.
+You need to pass device memory (for example, :class:`cupy.ndarray`) to such arguments. nvmath-python neither validates the memory pointers nor implicitly transfers the data.
     Passing host memory where device memory is expected (and vice versa) results in undefined behavior.